 A Whirlwind of Activities

 Caleb, Mae, and I attended a Kings game on Wednesday.
 On Thursday, I had breakfast with Arlene and Shirley for my birthday.
 Afterwards, Pearl and I watched the broadway Moulin Rouge.
 I was moved by the popular music.
 Next, I played Piano at Odd Fellows, then afterwards had dinner with Caleb, Rachel, and Pearl.
 On Friday and Saturday, I attend two full days of Schwab conferences on technical analysis and options.
-Driving it all day into downtown Sacramento (9-4:30pm) felt like comuting to work.
+Driving in all day to downtown Sacramento (9-4:30pm) felt like comuting to work.
 I'm interested in a covered call strategy for additional income for stocks I'm willing to sell for diversification purposes.
 It's been a long time since I had a full workday, conference like setting.
 Afterwards, was Joyce Trujillo's celebration of life.

 Monday, February 2, 2026

 My birthday came and went.
 I played piano terribly as the musician at my first formal Odd Fellows meeting.
 On Friday, we had take out dinner (Lisa, Henry & family, plus Pearl, Caleb, Philip and Mae) to celebrate, followed by a Camel Up game with Lisa, Henry, Philip, and I. The next day, Pearl, Mae and I visited Elias at UCB.
 At night, I felt strangely alone as Pearl was ushering.
-I attended a local concern at Watermelon Music and to my delight saw Tony (an Odd Fellow) and Sara from UCC.
+I attended a local concert at Watermelon Music and to my delight saw Tony (an Odd Fellow) and Sara from UCC.
 The next day, I played piano for 2 hours at the Chocolate Festival.
 Wow, it was busy!
 Several guests complimented my playing, which made me feel better after my earlier setback.
 Tonight and tomorrow, I am hosting poker games with UCC and soccer friends.

 Tuesday, January 27, 2026